omahs/eth-crypto/README.md

   } */
 ```

 You can also create an identity by providing your own entropy-buffer.
-Use this with caution, a bad entropy can result in an unsecure private key.
+Use this with caution, a bad entropy can result in an insecure private key.

 ```javascript
   const entropy = Buffer.from('f2dacf...', 'utf-8'); // must contain at least 128 chars